NTURobotLearningLab/HPRL/docs/content.md

 ## Quantitative Results
 <img height="auto" width="150%" src="img/table1_numbers_karel.png">
-HPRL-PPO outperforms all other approaches on all tasks.
+**Overall Karel Performance**: HPRL-PPO outperforms all other approaches on all tasks.
 Furthermore, HPRL-PPO can completely solve all the tasks in the KAREL problem set.
 The Best-sampled results justify the quality of the learned latent space as tasks like *StairClimber* and *Maze* can be entirely solved by one (or some) of 1000 randomly sampled programs.
 However, all 1000 randomly sampled programs fail on tasks that require long-term planning and exploration (e.g., *FourCorner*, *CleanHouse*, and *Harvester*), showing the limit of the simple search-based method.

 <span></span>

 <img height="auto" width="60%" src="img/table2_numbers_karel_hard.png">
-HPRL-PPO outperforms other methods on *OneStroke* and *Seeder*, while all approaches perform similarly on *DoorKey*.
+**Overall Karel-Hard Performance**: HPRL-PPO outperforms other methods on *OneStroke* and *Seeder*, while all approaches perform similarly on *DoorKey*.
 The complexity of *OneStroke*, *Seeder*, and *Snake* makes it difficult for Best-sampled and LEAPS to find sufficiently long and complex programmatic policies that may not even exist in the learned program embedding space.
 In contrast, HPRL-PPO addresses this by composing a series of programs to increase the expressiveness and perplexity of the synthesized program.

 ----